Help Someone Else

 - Help the person consider whether to make a report with the police or with the University.

 - Direct the person to on-campus or off-campus confidential resources.

-- Let the person know who at Northwestern they can contact to request interim measures such as no-contact directives, housing relocation, adjustment of schedules, time off, etc.
+- Let the person know who at Northwestern they can contact to request supportive measures such as no-contact directives, housing relocation, adjustment of schedules, time off, etc.

 3. Report, as required